 The Yellow Line Project is designed to provide an early response to individuals with acute or chronic mental or chemical health problems who have become involved with law enforcement and are not a risk to the community.
 The Yellow Line Project enhances the resources and tools available to law enforcement so that residents of Blue Earth County get the right services at the right time and have strong incentives to participate in those services.

 The Yellow Line Project is different from other jail diversion projects.
 The main difference is the process for diversion takes place before a detained individual crosses "The Yellow Line" into jail.
-This project focuses primarily on the time between being detained and being booking.
 The project has received funding from the state of Minnesota to test the effectiveness of the model.
 The hope is that the core tenets of the program can be customized for regions throughout the state and nation.